OpenEnergyPlatform/academy/docs/courses/01_introduction.md

 levels of expertise.
 Some are targeted at fluent programmers, others are targeted at persons who prefer to interact with the OEP visually.

-You will then see a targetedselection of training materials.
 Each of these materials is described by a short abstract that will help you decide whether this is material that will be helpful for you.
 If it is, please click the link to view the material.

 As a visual guide regarding what to expect behind the links, we use the following icons: